djrrb/Fern-Ornaments/README.md

 ![Border](assets/border.png)

 You can use `S` or the wordspace to add empty space to the inside or outside of patterns.
-From there you can make the patterns as complicated as you want!
+From there you can mix and match the shapes to make the patterns as complicated as you want!

 ```
 Q*W*E